mitreid-connect/OpenID-Connect-Java-Spring-Server/openid-connect-client/README.md

 ## Overview

-This is the Client, a Spring Security AuthenticationFilter, to OpenID Connect Java Spring Server described by [OpenID Connect Standard].
+This is the Client, a Spring Security AuthenticationFilter, to the OpenID Connect Java Spring Server following the [OpenID Connect Standard] described protocol.

 ## Configuration of OIDCAuthenticationFilter

-Configure the OIDCAuthenticationFilter by adding the XML to your application context security like so:
+Configure the OIDCAuthenticationFilter by adding the XML to your application context security like so making changes where necessary for your deployment:

 	<security:http auto-config="false"
 		use-expressions="true"